 Jewellery of any type is not permitted to be worn at school.
 This includes: studs, earrings, rings, necklaces, bracelets etc. Tattoos are to be covered at all times.
-Where a student has long hair, this must be tied back.
-Extreme haircuts or hair colouring is not permitted.
+Where a student has long hair (Over the collar and / or in eyes), this must be tied back or cut.
+Extreme haircuts or hair colouring of any type is not permitted.
 Students are to be clean shaven at all times.

-The possession and / or use of tobacco, E-cigarettes, vaping apparatuses or paraphernalia/juice, alcohol, drugs (illicit, synthetic, over the counter, party drugs etc), solvents or other substances on the school grounds, or while wearing school uniform, or at school functions (social or sporting) is prohibited.
-These items will be confiscated and Parents/Caregivers will be asked to pick up the items(s) from school.
-Disciplinary action may follow.
+The possession and / or use of tobacco, E-cigarettes, huffing or vaping apparatuses or paraphernalia / juice, alcohol, drugs (illicit, synthetic, over the counter, party drugs etc), solvents or other substances, in the classrooms / toilets, on the school grounds, on camps, while wearing school uniform, or at school functions (cultural, social or sporting) is prohibited.
+Disciplinary action will follow where a student is found to be in possession of / engaged in such activity.

-Cell phones and other electronic devices (including MP3 players, Ipods etc) are to be switched off in all classes (including Form time) unless express permission to use the device, has been given by the teacher.
-This also includes the wearing of ear buds/phones during these times.
+Cell phones and other electronic devices are to be switched off in all classes (including Form time) unless express permission to use the device, has been given by the teacher.
+This also includes the wearing of ear buds / phones during these times.
 If they are on / used at such times, staff may confiscate them.
 In this case they will be held by the School Office.
 The school takes no responsibility for any loss or damage to these items brought to school by students.